22 Stocks Moving In Tuesday’s Pre-Market Session

 Losers

-- Dimension Therapeutics Inc (NASDAQ: DMTX) shares fell 6 percent to $5.55 in pre-market trading after climbing 40.48 percent on Monday.
-Citigroup downgraded Dimension Therapeutics from Neutral to Sell.
+- Aradigm Corporation (NASDAQ: ARDM) shares fell 5.1 percent to $3.19 in pre-market trading after climbing 32.81 percent on Monday.

-- Under Armour Inc. (NYSE: UAA) shares fell 3.2 percent to $16.82 in pre-market trading.
-Wells Fargo downgraded Under Armour from Market Perform to Underperform.
+- Darden Restaurants, Inc. (NYSE: DRI) shares fell 3.8 percent to $80.02 in pre-market trading.
+Darden posted in-line quarterly earnings.

-- Acuity Brands, Inc. (NYSE: AYI) fell 2.3 percent to $164.00.
-Baird downgraded Acuity Brands from Outperform to Neutral.

 Posted-In: #PreMarket Gainers LosersNews Movers & Shakers Pre-Market Outlook Markets Movers